brpx/grafly-api-doc/migration.md

     "published": timestamp,  # ...article publishing time.
     "updated": timestamp,    # ...article last update time.

     "authors": [] of {      # ...article authors in display order.
-      "id": integer,       # ...reference to an author object.
+      "id": string,         # ...reference to an author object.
       "location": string,   # ...in plain text (eg. "Lisboa").
       "role": string,       # ...role at the time of publishing.
     },

     "related": [] of {
       "type": string,   # ...one of "media", "article" or "link".
-      "id": integer     # ...reference to a media object or an article, ignored when type is "link".
+      "id": string,     # ...reference to a media object or an article, ignored when type is "link".
       "title": string,  # ...in HTML, ignored when type is not "link".
       "url": string,    # ...an external link, ignored when type is not "link".
     },

     "taxonomies": [] of {
       "type": string,  # ...one of "category", "tag", "system_tag", "label" or "genre".
-      "id": integer,   # ...reference to the taxonomy object's ID.
+      "id": string,    # ...reference to the taxonomy object's ID.
     },
   },

   "objects": {                      # ...referenced objects, not migrated again if already seen before.
     "authors": [] of {
-      "id": integer,                 # ...this author object's ID (unique).
+      "id": string,                 # ...this author object's ID (unique).
       "legacy_id": string,          # ...this author's legacy ID (opaque, for future reference).
       "name": string,               # ...in plain text.
       "role": string,               # ...in plain text.
       "email": string,              # ...in plain text.
       "photo": integer,             # ...reference to a media object of type "image".
       "bio": string,                # ...in plain text.
-      "system_tags": [] of integer,  # ...references to system tag objects (their IDs).
+      "system_tags": [] of string,  # ...references to system tag objects (their IDs).

       "social": [] of {
         "type": string,  # ...one of "facebook", "twitter", "google+" or "other".